Apsu/DiffBot/README.md

 ## Comparison to H-Bot

 The traditional `H-Bot` gantry uses the same layout and two motors, and operates with the same differential kinematics.
-The motors are connected via a long continuous belt path around idlers to change the direction, ultimately connecting to either side of the `X` carriage.
+The motors are connected via a long continuous belt path around pulleys to change the direction, ultimately connecting to either side of the `X` carriage.

-When the `X` carriage is moved, the sharp right angles on the idlers of the `Y` carriages cause a twisting force (torque) on the `X` guide, which can cause it to go out of alignment if the guides/carriages aren't stiff or long enough to absorb the forces.
+When the `X` carriage is moved, the sharp right angles on the pulleys of the `Y` carriages cause a twisting force (torque) on the `X` guide, which can cause it to go out of alignment if the guides/carriages aren't stiff or long enough to absorb the forces.

 An diagram of the issue is provided (from [Gianluca Pugliese/FabAcademy](http://fabacademy.org/archives/2015/eu/students/pugliese.gianluca/project02.html)): ![HBot](HBot.jpg)